aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/delete/_index.md

 weight: 20
 ---

-The REST API allows you to delete a comment from a Word Document.
+This REST API deletes a `Comment`.

 ## REST API